GEDCOM 1:1 to XML

 This is experimental.
 Think of gedcom55XML as a minimal prescription that can be enhanced with additional nodes (elements and attributes in other namespaces) or by-side-instructions.

 Analysing or transforming text (text-node-values) with XSLT presents difficulties.
 In places where the scripts can do better, a processing-instruction (“PI”) with additional results may be named and inserted immediately after the closing tag of an element.
-PIs are not defined in a DTD or Schema and do not violate any validation, but can easily accessed with XSLT.
+PIs are not defined in a DTD or Schema nor do violate any validation, but can easily accessed with XSLT.

 Currently it is done if a valid english date form is available in "+n DATE <DATE_EXACT>" lines.
 In this case the scripts append an ISO-form of the date as …</DATE><?DATE yyyy-mm-dd?>.